-During the first quarter of 2014, the Company moved changes in finance receivables and customer security deposits to investing activities on the Statement of Cash Flows and the change in borrowings was moved to financing activities to be comparable to other specialty finance companies, to reflect the longer-term nature of the receivables and borrowings, to better reflect the Company's decision to self-finance its finance receivables from excess funds and not necessarily cash from current operating activities.
+During the first quarter of 2014, the Company moved changes in finance receivables and customer security deposits to investing activities on the consolidated Statement of Cash Flows and the change in borrowings was moved to financing activities to be comparable to other specialty finance companies, to reflect the longer-term nature of the receivables and borrowings and to better reflect the Company's decision to self-finance its finance receivables from excess funds and not necessarily cash from current operating activities.
+The respective prior period amounts were reclassified to conform with this presentation.